mel182/preferenceNotifier/README.md

 The onPreferenceChanged function is totally optional meaning you can extends the PrefNotifierBase or PrefNotifierBaseFragment without defining it.

-To add or update a preference value use:
+To add or update a preference:

 ```kotlin
 class MyFragment : PrefNotifierBaseFragment()